 The 450 clock hour education are provided in a sequential set of learning steps that address the specific tasks and skills necessary to prepare for state boards, graduation, and job entry-level skills.
 The student treatment room is comparable to those used in the industry including necessary products, equipment and implements.
 Each student will gain instruction that relates to the performance of useful, creative and productive career-orientated activities.
 The course is presented through a comprehensive lesson plan that reflects effective educational methods in teaching.
 The subjects are presented by interactive lectures, demonstration and with student participation.
 Guest speakers, audiovisual aids, activities projects and other related learning methods are incorporated throughout this course of study.

 Law and Code, Bookkeeping, Business Management, History, and Ethics

 |III.
 Anatomy and Physiology||30|

 |V. Treatment−Product and Techniques||32||96|

 VIII.
 Individual Student Needs and Electives (Hours may include structured visits conducted by the school outside of the classroom at one or more cosmetology or aesthetics establishments.)

 Class sizes are small: up to 4 students.
-Only 3 spots remaining for January 2019!
+Only 3 spots remaining for the next class!

 Esthetics Class runs Mondays and Fridays 9-4 beginning in January.
-It will include some Saturdays once we start seeing clients in April/May!
+It will include some Saturdays 9:15-2:30 once we start seeing clients in April!

-Please note: Enrollment changes beginning October 7th, 2019!
-The Chemical Peels and Microdermabrasion Classes are included in the Esthetician Training Program.
+The Chemical Peels Certification, Microdermabrasion Certification, and Acne and Extractions 101 Classes are included in the Esthetician Training Program.